oceanprotocol/docs/discover/faq.md

 <summary>What is the APY of DF?</summary>

-You can use this document to estimate your APY -  https://docs.oceanprotocol.com/user-guides/data-farming/how-to-estimate-apy Please keep in mind that the algorithm offers higher incentives for longer lock periods.
+You can use [this document](https://docs.oceanprotocol.com/user-guides/data-farming/how-to-estimate-apy) to estimate your APY.
+Please keep in mind that the algorithm offers higher incentives for longer lock periods.
 So, the longer you lock your assets, the greater your rewards will be.
 Once you go through our documentation, you'll have a better understanding of how it all works.